metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Inside `Templates` folder there are few template scripts as a starting point.\
 Copy them to target location, update starting code and you're ready to start working.

-These templates are always up to date for current rule design, code and formatting style of this project.
+These templates are always up to date for current rule design, code and formatting style of this repository.

 [Table of Contents](#table-of-contents)